BlackFreedom/HyAirshed-RPackage/README.md

 # HyAirshed-RPackage
-A R package to approximate daily and seasonal airsheds of point coordinates using the HYSPLIT trajectory model and to estimate fire intensity within airsheds
+A R package to process back trajectories from the HYSPLIT trajectory model, approximate and plot daily, seasonal, and composite airsheds of cities and other point coordinates, and estimate MODIS FRP, a proxy for fire intensity, within the airsheds

 See the manual for detailed information about the HyAirshed R Package.